Healing Is An Inside Job

 Every day, I have clients coming into my office imploring me to “fix” them.
 This always makes me uncomfortable.
 It makes me uncomfortable for the same reason it makes me uncomfortable when therapists of any stripe refer to themselves as “healers”.
 Both suggest that the work of healing is the purview and responsibility of the therapist, not the client.
 Ultimately, it’s a question of power.
 It’s not as if there were something in the healer that allowed the healing to occur.
-As a therapist, I can intervene.
+As a therapist, I can all manner of interventions.
 I can assist the body in freeing restrictions both physical and non.
 I can bring awareness to problems, enhancing the body’s ability to heal itself.
 There’s a quote I love that sums this up well.

 “A healer is not someone that you go to for healing.
 A healer is someone that triggers within you your own ability to heal.”- Unknown

 To ask someone to fix you suggests that you are broken, that you lack the ability to heal yourself.
 In fact, you are the only one with the ability to do so.
 I can create and hold a space for this to happen and I can help in myriad ways.
 I’ve built a career out of helping people feel and move better, and I’m good at it.
+Positive outcomes are consistent and reliable.
 Relief often comes in minutes, not years.